top of page

 shall not be responsible for any mounts entered in competition under any circumstances.

-first place, 80% of a perfect score is second place and 70% of a perfect score is a third place.
+first place, 80% of a perfect score is second place, and 70% of a perfect score is third place.
 There is no

 honorable mention.